2019-bgmp/demultiplexing-severianovillarruel/README.md

 To run the script four parameters need to be added:

--i1 :index1_reads.gz file
+i1  -The index1_reads.gz file

--i2 :index1_reads.gz file
+i2  -The index1_reads.gz file

--r1 :forward_reads.gz file
+r1  -The forward_reads.gz file

--r2 :reverse_reads.gz file
+r2  -Thereverse_reads.gz file

 A summary of the demultiplexing will be provided in standard output